ruchisahota/gaia/v1/doc/documentation.md

 # HookPolicy

-## Description
+> Operations: `GET` `UPDATE` `DELETE`

 Hook allows to to define hooks to the write operations in squall.
 Hooks are sent to an external Rufus server that will do the processing and eventually return a modified version of the object before we save it.

 ## Attributes